CryShana/CryMedia/README.md

 // get EncoderOptions from builder var options = encoder.Create();

-// using VideoReader + VideoWriter for conversion
-// You can process frame by frame and edit each one of them using (var reader = new VideoReader(input))
+// EXAMPLE: using VideoReader + VideoWriter for conversion using (var reader = new VideoReader(input))
 {
     reader.LoadMetadata();